cenomla/oakengine/README.md

 # Oak Engine
 ### Overview:

 Oak engine is small game engine aimed at being lightweight, fast and extensible that is still in very early stages.
-Oak engine uses modern c++ (currently c++14 with the use of nested namespaces) with lua as a scripting language, I plan to add bindings for javascript and possibly c# in the future.
+Oak engine is written using modern c++ (c++1z) and uses lua as a scripting language, I plan to add bindings for javascript and possibly c# in the future.
 The engine is designed to use multi-threading at its core and will support vulkan to take full advantage of this.
-The sandbox folder contains a small test demo detailing the use of the engine and a very simple physics system.
+The sandbox folder contains a small demo detailing the use of the engine and a few additional systems.
+The goal of this engine is not to provide everything a game may need (physically based rendering, rigid body physics, etc..), as so many engines do this already, but rather to provide a solid framework to build a game off of.

 ### Features:
 - Multi-threaded task manager
 - Event/Messaging system
-- Custom memory allocation
+- Efficent custom memory allocation
 - Component based entity system
-- Script binding for lua
+- Lua binding for scripting
+- Prefab system with shared components
 - Simple opengl sprite batcher
 - Easily extendable
-- Can render a triangle using vulkan

 ### Building:

-Oak engine relies on glfw, glad, glm, lua, enet, and the stb_image.h header that are inside the lib folder to compile.
-On linux it should be as simple as running the SConstruct script.
+Oak engine depends on glfw, glad, glm, lua, enet, and stb.
+SConstruct is used for the build process.

 #####Linux instructions:
 ~~~~